 Hey everyone!
 Let me introduce myself: My name is Megan, and I’ve been a runner for over 12 years.
 To say running is a passion of mine is an understatement.
 In the spring of 2012, I landed what I considered to be a dream job as a reporter for Runner’s World magazine.
 There, I got the chance to meet so many awesome, inspiring runners, interview Olympians, and travel to races around the country.
 It truly was the opportunity of a lifetime, one that I’ll be thankful for forever.

 But after nearly four years, (no) thanks to an industry with less stability than a runner moments after finishing a marathon, I decided to head down a completely different path.
-I’m currently working toward becoming an RN.
+After an insane (and insanely rewarding!)
+15 months, I am now an RN, BSN!
 I’m excited and terrified by the complete change in pace, but I think in the long run, it’ll be worth it.

 I’ve also been a competitive runner since the day I started.
 I ran Division I cross country and steeplechase in track for Lehigh University, and I was a top runner back in my hometown during high school.
 But since my graduation from college, I learned just how freakin’ incredible it is to run for me and no one else.
 It makes me smile just thinking about how desperately I now want to pin on a bib number and hit the roads.
 I’ve rediscovered a sport that’s been a part of my life since middle school.
 It’s been an enlightening and rewarding experience to say the least.
 I love to run now more than ever.